 - Weight: ~260 lbs.

 The only species of its family, the deepwater stingray is a large, widely distributed ray in the Indo-Pacific.
 The deepwater is generally longer than it is wide, unlike the spiny butterfly ray.
 Generally, the deepwater has up to 60 rows of teeth, less than the 100 rows reported for the sixgill stingray.
-The IUCN currently lists the deepwater as least concern.
+The IUCN currently lists the deepwater as the least concern.

 Typical amongst rays, the deepwater enjoys feeding on small crustaceans, cephalopods (octopi, squid, etc.), and some bony fish, including eels.
 Kitefin sharks are known to prey on them.
 Scientists assume that the deepwater stingray is aplacental viviparous, meaning an egg grows within an embryo inside the female until it’s ready to hatch.
 However, comprehensive data about the stingray’s birth cycle is lacking.
 Most of the back half of the tail supports a long, leaf-shaped caudal fin.